aziz-zina/Pharmalab/README.md

 For any questions, issues, or collaboration inquiries related to PharmaLab, feel free to reach out to us:
   - Email: aziz.zina2001@gmail.com
   - GitHub Issues: <a href="https://github.com/aziz-zina/Pharmalab/issues"> PharmaLab GitHub Issues </a>
   - Collaboration: We welcome contributions!
-Check out our Contribution Guidelines for details.
+Check out our <a href="https://github.com/aziz-zina/Pharmalab/blob/main/CONTRIBUTING.md">Contribution Guidelines</a> for details.

 > Connect with us and be a part of enhancing PharmaLab!
 We appreciate your feedback and contributions.